AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Research Questions Methodology

-In this subsection, we describe how we used the three data sources to answer our research questions.
+In this subsection, we describe the characteristics of the three data sources and how they were used to answer our research questions.

-The interpretation of the AI safety definition is shared across the three data sources.
+The focus on practical AI failures resulting in immediate technical harms is shared across the three data sources.
 We started with a qualitative analysis of the interview transcripts to derive subthemes for each RQ.
-After that, we formulated the subthemes that emerged from our interview data analysis into questions (e.g., How important is it to mitigate risks of the software being used irresponsibly by end-users?).
-Therefore, we did not need to provide a high-level AI safety definition to our survey participants, but only specific questions that were derived from the analysis of the interviews.
-Similarly, we used the subthemes derived from the interviews to annotate the incidents in the AI incident database to identify which specific AI safety concerns each incident exemplifies.
+After that, we formulated the subthemes that emerged from our interview data analysis into questions (\eg How important is it to mitigate risks of the software being used irresponsibly by end-users?).
+Therefore, we did not need to provide a high-level theoretical definition of AI failures to our survey participants, but only specific questions that were derived from the analysis of the interviews.
+Similarly, we used the subthemes derived from the interviews to annotate the incidents in the AI incident database to identify which specific AI failure categories each incident exemplifies.

 To assess the relevance and coverage of the three data sources, we compared the demographics of participants recruited for the interview and survey.
 We also compared the application domain and safety criticality of the applications that our interview participants and survey participants worked on, along with the applications mentioned in the AI incident database.
 Regarding the demographics of the recruited participants, interview participants had an average of 5.6 years of SE experience and 4.1 years of DL experience, with a standard deviation of 5.9 and 2.7, respectively.
+The median experience among interview participants was 4 years in SE and 3.5 years in DL.
 For the survey participants, we collected their years of experience in the form of intervals.
-Therefore, we take the medium value of each interval for representation to facilitate comparison.
-For the survey participants, they have on average 5.6 years of SE experience and 3.6 years of DL experience, with a standard deviation of 3.1 and 2.5, respectively.
-In other words, the experience in SE are comparable between two groups, while interview participants have slightly more years of experience than survey participants in DL.
+Therefore, we take the middle point of each interval for representation to facilitate comparison.
+The survey participants had on average 5.6 years of SE experience and 3.6 years of DL experience (standard deviations of 3.1 and 2.5, respectively), with a median of 4 years for both SE and DL experience.
+In other words, the experience in SE is comparable between the two groups, while interview participants have slightly more years of experience than survey participants in DL.